nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 ✨  Done in 2.52s.
 ```

-3. Start devnet and run the app
+3. Start devnet and run the app.

 - Open one terminal and start the devnet: